 We used flux ratio analysis to measure the relative metabolic fluxes passing through different branches of the central metabolism.
-The only significant changes in the flux ratio that occur during the time course are in P5P from G3P and S7P and P5P from G6P lower branch.
-(Figure 6 G) P5P from the G6P lower branch decreases from 1 to 0.5 into the second week P5P from G6P and S7P is one minus the flux from P5P from the G6P lower branch.
+The only significant changes in the flux ratio that occur during the time course are in P5P from G3P and S7P and P5P from G6P lower branch (Figure 6 G).
+P5P from the G6P lower branch decreases from 1 to 0.5 into the second week.
+P5P from G6P and S7P is one minus the flux from P5P from the G6P lower branch.
 All other measured flux ratios showed little change through the course of the experiment (figure 6 A-I).
 We also compared the flux ratios with the corresponding ratio of enzymes responsible for catalyzing those reactions both at the level of RNA and protein.
-Generally speaking the protein ratios changed little consistent with the low change in flux ratio <Note: I'm not sure if this is true, viswanadan will have to speak to this>.
-The flux ratio that did change (P5P from G6P lower branch), however, showed high correlation with it's corresponding protein ratio (ρ=0.85) and low correlation between it's corresponding mRNA ratio (ρ=0.5).
+Generally speaking the protein ratios changed little, consistent with the low change in flux ratio <Note: I'm not sure if this is true, Viswanadan will have to speak to this>.
+The flux ratio that did change (P5P from G6P lower branch), however, showed high correlation with its corresponding protein ratio (ρ=0.85, P=…) and low correlation between its corresponding mRNA ratio (ρ=0.5, P=…).

 Lipid profiles

-Using negative ion MALDI-TOF and ESI mass spectrometry we analyzed Lipid A and phospholipids respectively.
+Using negative ion MALDI-TOF and ESI mass spectrometry we analyzed Lipid A and phospholipids, respectively.
 Around 8hr the ms peaks associated with an addition of the C16 chain to lipid A and the presence of a ~702.5 m/z corresponding to cyclopropanation of one unsaturated double bond within a PE molecule containing acyl chains increased.
 Both modifications to lipid A and phospholipid continued to increase up to the 2 week period with the 702.5 m/z peak associated with phospholipid modification dominating, by 2 weeks, over the basal major peak at ~688.5 m/z.
 The enzymes relevant to the above lipidA and phospholipid modifications are pagP and cycloproponated fatty acid synthase (cfa), respectively.
 PagP transcript levels do not change significantly during the time course, neither did PhoP levels that drive transcription of PagP.
 Neither PagP or PhoP was observed at the protein level.
 CFA synthase protein levels increase between 3-6 hrs before decreasing again and CFA synthase RNA levels increase again around 1 week (figure 7 B).